 Since attending my first adventure event in early 2016, I have been to countless more.
 I consume adventure blogs almost on a daily basis.
 And for a long time, I had a niggling feeling about this scene and what was being portrayed that really bugged it.

 Until, finally, I put a finger on it.

 Let’s keep things a little real

 It didn’t make sense to me.
 I kept seeing the same theme; fit, successful young adults having a big dream….usually an expedition that would cost thousands.
-They would quit their job (usually as some sort of office-based designer or marketer), raise the money in sponsorship (prior to being a well-known adventurer) and head out their door.
+They would quit their job (usually as some sort of office-based designer or marketer), raise the money in sponsorship (prior to having any profile at all) and head out their door.
 Months/years later they would return having completed their expedition with a book deal on their doorstep.

 Then I would hear how I could achieve this too…